Rent vs income by country: median net salary, rent and tax burden

 Overview

 This page compares each market at its own local median gross level.
 Switching the display currency refreshes the comparison data so the benchmark basis stays consistent.
+For health insurance, we assume US employers often fund a large part of the plan even though the employee share remains more visible.
+In Germany and Austria, both employer and employee health contributions already sit inside payroll deductions and therefore inside net income and tax burden.

 Display currency